wildapt01/coffee-machine-js/README.md

 - [ ] The {SELECTED COFFEE} button button is dark grey.
 The machine waits for refill or another selection
 - [ ] After the refill, the display is updated.
 Machine waiting for selection
 - [ ] The left display window shows the message: "Press Make Coffee"
-- [ ] After a 1s delay the message "Your {SELECTED COFFEE} is ready" is displayed in the bottom display window
+- [x] After a 2s delay the message "Your {SELECTED COFFEE} is ready" is displayed in the bottom display window